dolphindb/Tutorials_EN/ACL_and_Security.md

 DolphinDB provides users with a powerful, flexible and secure access control system.
 As the access control center, the controller of a cluster adopts RSA to encrypt key information.

-Main features of the access control system:
-* Can conveniently grant/deny access privileges to groups of users
-* 9 types of access privileges for various scenarios
-* Various access control functions/commands
-* Function views can provide analysis results without sacrificing data privacy
-* Access control for scheduled jobs and streaming tasks
-* RSA encryption for key information
-* Support SSO to simplify cross domain access

 - [DolphinDB Database Security and User Access Control](#dolphindb-database-security-and-user-access-control)
 	- [1.
 Access Control](#1-access-control)
 		- [1.1 Users and Groups](#11-users-and-groups)